Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

     ```shell
     sftp -o "ProxyCommand ssh -o 'ForwardAgent yes' -p 3023 %r@proxy.example.com -s proxy:%h:%p" root@node1
     ```

-- [ ] External Audit Storage

-    External Audit Storage must be tested on an Enterprise Cloud tenant.
-    Instructions for deploying a custom release to a cloud staging tenant: https://github.com/gravitational/teleport.e/blob/master/dev-deploy.md

-  - [ ] Discover flow works to configure External Audit Storage https://goteleport.com/docs/choose-an-edition/teleport-cloud/external-audit-storage/
-    - [ ] Docs (including screenshots) are up to date
-    - [ ] Discover flow works with or without an existing AWS OIDC integration
-    - [ ] Draft configuration can be resumed after navigating away
-    - [ ] Bootstrap step (oneoff command pasted into CloudShell) works to create infra
-    - [ ] Created IAM policy (attached to AWS OIDC integration role) matches docs example
-    - [ ] Audit Events and Session Recordings (created after EAS enabled) are stored in configured S3 buckets
-    - [ ] Audit Events and Session Recordings (created after EAS enabled) can be queried and played in the web UI
-    - [ ] `tsh play <session-id>` works
-  - [ ] Existing EAS configuration can be replaced with a new one via Discover flow
-  - [ ] Existing EAS configuration can be deleted (disabling EAS)

 - [ ] Interact with a cluster using `tsh`